Schedule 1 (Form 1040) + AI Agent Skill: Additional Income Guide 2026

 You skip Schedule 2 entirely if your only tax is ordinary income tax and you have no W-2 wages high enough to trigger the Medicare surtax.
 Most pure-W-2 filers under the thresholds never touch it.
 Most self-employed filers attach it every year because of Line 4.

 The form structure is fixed by the IRS.
 Part I covers Lines 1-3.
 Part II covers Lines 4-21.
-The table below shows which tax sits in which part, the rate or threshold where one applies, and the form you attach.
+The table below matches the 2025 revision of Schedule 2 (the return filed in 2026) and shows which tax sits in which part, the rate or threshold where one applies, and the form you attach.

 | Part | Line | Tax | Rate / Threshold | Attach |